Oops402/oops402/README.md

 ### Payment Tools
 - **`make_x402_payment`**: Make x402 payment to a protected resource/service
+- **`get_x402_payment_history`**: Get recent payment history for an x402 wallet address using x402scan.
+Returns a list of payments made by the wallet, including transaction hashes, amounts, recipients, timestamps, and other payment details.

+### Preferences & Budget Tools
+- **`set_x402_preferences`**: Set user preferences for budget limits and discovery filters.
+Budget amounts are in human-readable USDC format (e.g., '0.05' for 0.05 USDC).
+All parameters are optional for partial updates.
+Supports:
+  - **Budget Limits**: Set per-request maximum and session budget limits
+  - **Discovery Filters**: Configure to show only promoted resources/agents and set minimum agent score threshold

 ### Additional MCP Features
 - **[Resources](https://modelcontextprotocol.io/docs/concepts/resources)**: Example resources with pagination and subscription support
 - **[Prompts](https://modelcontextprotocol.io/docs/concepts/prompts)**: Simple and complex prompts with argument support
 - **Transports**: Streamable HTTP (recommended) and SSE (legacy)

+## Budget & Preferences System

+Oops!402 includes a comprehensive budget and preferences system that allows users to control spending limits and filter discovery results based on trust and quality metrics.

+### Budget Limits

+Users can set two types of budget limits that persist across sessions:

+- **Per-Request Maximum**: Maximum amount allowed per individual payment request (e.g., 0.05 USDC)
+- **Session Budget**: Total amount available for the current session (e.g., 5.00 USDC)

+Budget limits are enforced before payments are processed:
+- Payments exceeding the per-request maximum are blocked
+- Payments that would exceed the remaining session budget are blocked
+- Session spending is tracked in Redis and automatically resets when the session expires

+### Discovery Preferences

+Users can configure discovery filters to control which services and agents are shown:

+- **Only Promoted Resources/Agents**: When enabled, only resources and agents with active promotions are shown in discovery results.
+This helps users discover validated, high-quality services.
+- **Minimum Agent Score**: Set a minimum average score threshold (0-100) for agents.
+Only agents with scores at or above this threshold will be shown in discovery results.

+### Storage Architecture

+- **Supabase**: Persistent user preferences (budget limits, discovery filters) - survives sessions and server restarts
+- **Redis**: Session-scoped spending tracking (temporary, tied to OAuth token/session lifecycle, typically 7 days)

+Preferences are automatically applied to:
+- Discovery endpoints (`/api/discover/agents`, `/api/discover/bazaar`)
+- MCP tools (`discover_x402_agents`, `search_x402_bazaar_resources`)
+- Payment validation (budget limits are checked before processing payments)

+### Web Dashboard

+The wallet dashboard (`/wallet`) provides a user-friendly interface for managing budget and trust settings:
+- View current budget limits and remaining session budget
+- Configure per-request maximum and session budget
+- Set discovery preferences (only promoted, minimum agent score)
+- Monitor session spending in real-time

 ## Development Setup